LiamTyler/Photoshop/README.md

 # FlashPhoto

+# Special Filter:

+We made an emboss filter as our special filter.

 ## Coding guidelines
 In any large software project with multiple people contributing, having a consistent coding style throughout is vital to minimize miscommunications